In attack that shocks quiet Oman, gunmen kill 6 and wound dozens more at a Shiite mosque

-DUBAI, United Arab Emirates (AP) — Several gunmen burst into a Shiite mosque in the Gulf Arab state of Oman and opened fire, killing six people and wounding nearly 30 more, authorities said Tuesday, stunning the peaceful sultanate and making it the deadliest attack there in recent memory.
+DUBAI, United Arab Emirates (AP) — Several gunmen burst into a Shiite mosque in the Gulf Arab state of Oman and opened fire, killing six people and wounding nearly 30 more, authorities said Tuesday, stunning the peaceful sultanate and making it the country's deadliest such attack in recent memory.

 The Islamic State extremist group, through an affiliated news agency, claimed responsibility for the attack in the capital, Muscat, without providing evidence.
 It marked the first time that the Sunni Muslim extremist group has asserted responsibility for an attack in Oman.

-That the Islamic State, which considers Shiites to be heretics, targeted Shiite worshippers on the eve of their holy day was nothing new — the group earlier this year claimed responsibility for an attack in Shiite-majority Iran that killed 84 people.
+That the Islamic State, which considers Shiites to be heretics, targeted Shiite worshippers on the eve of their holy day is nothing new — the group in January claimed responsibility for an attack in Shiite-majority Iran that killed 84 people.

 “It illustrates that ISIS thinks outside of the box and tries to do things that most people think wouldn’t be possible, taking advantage of small failures within security architectures of different countries,” said Aaron Y. Zelin, a senior fellow at the Washington Institute for Near East Policy.

 There is no known branch of the Islamic State in Oman, a country that tends to stay out of the sectarian disputes roiling the wider region.
-But Islamic extremists, including a local branch of al-Qaida with a history of cross-border attacks, have exploited the chaos of that country's war for much of the past decade.
+But Islamic extremists, including branches of the Islamic State and al-Qaida, have a foothold in neighboring war-torn Yemen.

 The Royal Oman Police said the shooting killed five worshippers in the mosque in Muscat's Wadi Kabir neighborhood and one police officer.
 Omani authorities did not specify the number of gunmen or provide their nationalities but said security forces had killed three attackers.